leonweber/tagger/README.md

 A utility script ``` 	drop_low_score_entities.py``` is provided, which can be used to drop a certain percentage of the lowest confidence predictions to increase precision and convert the output to CoNLL format.

+Please note that for training the original version of the repository has to be used.

+For convenience the ```README.md``` of the forked repository is provided below.

 ------------------------------------

 ## NER Tagger